asepmhidayatulloh/Inflow_Outflow_Hydrograph/README.md

 # Inflow and Outflow Hydrograph Simulation

-A Python simulation of an inflow–outflow hydrograph, converted from an Excel-based hydrological model into an interactive Jupyter/Google Colab notebook.
+A Python simulation of an inflow–outflow hydrograph.

 The model demonstrates how incoming discharge (**inflow**) is routed through a storage system to produce a delayed, attenuated release (**outflow**), and visualizes both as hydrographs over time.